Doncaster (1825 ship): Career

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
 Doncaster, Surflen, master, sailed from London on 3 February 1831, bound for Île de France and Ceylon.

+Fate

-FateDoncaster, Pritchard, master, was wrecked on 17 July 1836 at the mouth of the Kleine River, South Africa.
+Doncaster, Pritchard, master, was wrecked on 17 July 1836, at the mouth of the Kleine River, South Africa.
 Another report stated that bodies and part of the wreckage had drifted ashore at Cape Agulhas.
 All 64 people on board were lost.
 She was on a voyage from Mauritius to London.

 A later report had a casualty list.
 Passengers included civilians and troops being invalided home.